Karthik-Shenoy/CS_Fundamentals/Fundamentals/Computer Networks/TransportLayer/Sockets/Readme.md

 ## What is a socket
 - Socket can be thought of as one endpoint of a bi-directional communication channel
     - Socket follows same paradigm like other IO devices, remote streams data (), and the client buffers the data until the data is read, on reading the entire buffer is emptied
-    - Usually the read call is blocking (to make sure our process stays responsive and is able to perform other tasks we should use the `Async I/O` paradigm)
+    - Usually the read call is blocking (to overcome this blocking nature and make sure our process stays responsive and is able to perform other tasks we should use the `Async I/O` paradigm)
 - `How is Socket uniquely Identified`: A socket can be uniquely identified using the following pair (local_ip:local:port, remote_ip:remote_port)
 - a single local port can be connected to multiple remote applications using different `remote_ip:remote_port` pairs
 - consider the case where 2 applications are communicating with each other, client and remote apps have the following `IP:Port` pairs `192.168.1.1:5000` and `192.168.1.2:5001`